Looking for a laptop that can run for most of the day without a recharge?

 Other Ultrabook-type trends such as dropping CD/DVD drives and replacing spinning mechanical hard disks with solid-state drives have also done their part to eke out more hours between recharges.

-One response to “Australia’s top 5 laptops based on battery life”
+1 thought on “Australia’s top 5 laptops based on battery life”